 There are three C’s that sum up our experience with Jet Airways—comfortable, cared for and classic service.
 If you fear flying long distances, this airline can ease all of that with their roomy economy class and great service.
 Most relaxing part of the filming trips was on their jets.
 For more information, click here.

 For literally the best in Indian cuisine, India House is the choice.
 This Chicago area restaurant chain makes great classic and modern Indian food from all regions.
-They are a great choice for a business luncheon, or big banquet or a romantic dinner.
+They are a great choice for a business luncheon, or a big banquet or a romantic dinner.
 For more information, click here.

 The National Educational Telecommunications Association is a professional association that serves public television licensees and educational entities in all 50 states, the U.S. Virgin Islands and Puerto Rico.
-They connect people and ideas by providing quality programming, educational resources, professional development, management support and national representation.
+They connect people and ideas by providing quality programming, educational resources, professional development, management support, and national representation.
 For more information, click here.